Add intents to determine user intention of utterances

-Intents are managed from top navigation bar's Build section, then from the left panel's Intents.
+In the LUIS portal, Intents are managed from top navigation bar's Build section, then from the left panel's Intents.

-On the Intents page, select Create new intent.
+On the Intents page, select + Create.

-In the Create new intent dialog box, enter the intent name,
+In the Create new intent dialog box, enter the intent name, for example

-GetEmployeeInformation, and click Done.
+ModifyOrder, and select Done.

 Add an example utterance

-Does John Smith work in Seattle?in the text box below the intent name, and then press Enter.
+Deliver a large cheese pizzain the text box below the intent name, and then press Enter.

 LUIS converts all utterances to lowercase and adds spaces around tokens such as hyphens.

-Intent prediction discrepancy errors
+Intent prediction errors

 Using the contextual toolbar

-- Reassign intent: move utterance(s) to different intent
+- Reassign example utterance to a different intent

 Train your app after changing model with intents